 Croydon is not just a place to live and work, but also to spend your leisure time.
 Its cultural offer has been greatly enhanced over the past few years, demonstrating the great sense of community which exists in the town.

-To build on this success, Croydon Council has just appointed Paula Murray as its new cultural director, ensuring regeneration is not just about shiny new buildings but about creating a new cultural capital for south London.
+To build on this success, Croydon Council has appointed Paula Murray as its cultural director.

-For many years known as a great exporter of talent, courtesy of the unique Brit School whose talented students feature at various events throughout the borough, a whole host of grassroots activities have emerged in recent years.
+The town has long been known as a great exporter of talent, courtesy of the unique Brit School whose talented students feature at various events throughout the borough, and a whole host of grassroots activities have emerged in recent years.

-They include the annual Croydon Heritage Festival, a rooftop cinema on the top of a town centre car park, the Pearl Izumi Cycle Race through the town centre, the Ambition Festival showcasing outstanding local talent, the Croydon Food Festival highlighting the outstanding eateries in the town’s restaurant quarter, and Matthew’s Yard a focal point for the grassroots arts community.
+Cultural highlights include the annual Croydon Heritage Festival, a rooftop cinema on a town centre car park, the Pearl Izumi Cycle Race, the Croydon Food & Music Festival – highlighting the outstanding eateries in the town’s restaurant quarter – food and drink destination Boxpark, the ancient Surrey Street Market and Matthew’s Yard – a focal point for the grassroots arts community.